jorgecarleitao/pyglet-gui/docs/api.rst

     Used to compute the size of the Viewer when all graphics are already loaded.

-To extend a :class:`~pyglet_gui.core.Container` (or a subclass of), you should worry about
+To extend a :class:`~pyglet_gui.containers.Container` (or a subclass of), you should worry about

 1. :meth:`~pyglet_gui.core.Viewer.load_content`, :meth:`~pyglet_gui.core.Viewer.unload_content`

-    Used to load and unload children Viewers of the container.
+    Used to load and unload children Viewers on the container.

 To extend a :class:`~pyglet_gui.core.Controller` (or a subclass of), you should worry about

 1. on_* (e.g. on_press(...))

-    They are used to be called from the Dialog, e.g. when it handles an event in the window.
+    They are used to be called from the Manager, e.g. when it handles an event in the window.

 Existing user interfaces
 -----------------------

 Viewers:
-    * Graphics: a widget with a graphic element from the theme.
+    * Graphics: a viewer with a graphic element from the theme.
-    * Spacer: an empty widget for filling space in containers
+    * Spacer: an empty viewer for filling space in containers.
+    * Label: a viewer that holds text.
+    * Document: a viewer that holds Pyglet documents (optionally with a scrollbar).

 Controllers:
     * TwoStateController: a controller with two states.